snori74/linuxupskillchallenge/index.md

 A month-long course aimed at those who aspire to get Linux-related jobs in industry - junior Linux sysadmin, devops-related work and similar.
 Server focussed and commandline, but assumes essentially no prior knowledge, and starts off very gently - designed to be well-suited to a Windows or Apple person as well as those that already using Linux in some form.

-The course is run via Reddit, so you will need a Reddit login, and to subscribe to: https://reddit.com/r/linuxupskillchallange is fully open source, Free - and costs you nothing but your time!
+The course is run via Reddit, so you will need a Reddit login, and to subscribe to: https://reddit.com/r/linuxupskillchallange

 Each daily lesson is posted there, and it allows a great forum-style interface to discuss and get help.

+It is fully open source - and costs you nothing but your time!

 Note:
 * The focus is on practical skills